 The 2014 License Agreement granted the Company (i) exclusive rights to several issued and pending patents in numerous jurisdictions and (ii) the non-exclusive right to certain technical information that is generated by the University of Illinois in connection with certain clinical trials as specified in the 2014 License Agreement, all of which relate to the use of cannabinoids for the treatment of sleep related breathing disorders.
-The Company is developing dronabinol (Δ9-tetrahydrocannabinol), a cannabinoid, for the treatment of OSA, the most common form of sleep apnea.
+The Company is developing dronabinol ( $\Delta$ 9-tetrahydrocannabinol), a cannabinoid, for the treatment of OSA, the most common form of sleep apnea.

-The 2014 License Agreement provides for various commercialization and reporting requirements commencing on June 30, 2015.
-In addition, the 2014 License Agreement provides for various royalty payments, including a royalty on net sales of 4%, payment on sub-licensee revenues of 12.5%, and a minimum annual royalty beginning in 2015 of \$100,000, which is due and payable on December 31 of each year beginning on December 31, 2015.
-The 2015 minimum annual royalty of \$100,000 was paid as scheduled in December 2015.
+The 2014 License Agreement provides for various commercialization and reporting requirements commencing on June 30, 2015 and also requires the Company to pay the University of Illinois a license fee, royalties, patent costs and certain milestone payments.
+The 2014 License Agreement provides for various royalty payments by the Company, including a royalty on net sales of 4%, payment on sub-licensee revenues of 12.5%, and a minimum annual royalty of \$100,000 beginning in 2015, which is due and payable on December 31 of each year.
+The 2015 minimum annual royalty of \$100,000 was paid as scheduled in December 2015, and the 2016 minimum annual royalty of \$100,000 is payable in December 2016.
 In the year after the first application for market approval is submitted to the FDA and until approval is obtained, the minimum annual royalty will increase to \$150,000.
-In the year after the first market approval is obtained from the FDA and until the first sale of a product, the minimum annual royalty will increase to \$200,000.
+In the year after the first sale of a product, the minimum annual royalty will increase to \$200,000.
 In the year after the first commercial sale of a product, the minimum annual royalty will increase to \$250,000.
-During the three months and six months ended June 30, 2016 and 2015, the Company recorded a charge to operations of \$25,000 and \$50,000, respectively, with respect to its minimum annual royalty obligation, which is included in research and development expenses in the Company's condensed consolidated statement of operations for the three months and six months ended June 30, 2016 and 2015.

-The 2014 License Agreement also provides for certain one-time milestone payments.
+The 2014 License Agreement also provides for certain one-time milestone payments by the Company.
 A payment of \$75,000 is due within five days after any one of the following: (a) dosing of the first patient with a product in a Phase 2 human clinical study anywhere in the world that is not sponsored by the University of Illinois, (b) dosing of the first patient in a Phase 2 human clinical study anywhere in the world with a low dose of dronabinol, or (c) dosing of the first patient in a Phase 1 human clinical study anywhere in the world with a proprietary reformulation of dronabinol.
 A payment of \$350,000 is due within five days after dosing of the first patient with a product in a Phase 3 human clinical trial anywhere in the world.
 A payment of \$500,000 is due within five days after the first new drug application filing with the FDA or a foreign equivalent for a product.
 A payment of \$1,000,000 is due within 12 months after the first commercial sale of a product.